atimpone/aws-foundation-journey/1-dev-environments/2-5-create-team-dev-environments.md

 ### Initialize the New AWS SSO User for the AWS Account
 When a new AWS account has been created via the Account Factory, a user for the new AWS account is created in AWS SSO.
 As a best practice, you should initiatize the associated user's password and enable MFA.

-1. Access the email inbox for the email address you associated with the AWS account when using Account Factory.
+1. Access the inbox for the email address you associated with the AWS account when using Account Factory.
 2. Within the email message "Invitation to join AWS Single Sign-On", select `Accept invitation`.
 3. Follow the process to set the initial password for this user.